ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <h4>Data collection and cleaning</h4>
 <div style="height: 20px;"></div>

+I will draw data from the NASA exoplanets archive, a collaboration between Caltech and NASA under its Exoplanet Exploration Program.
 From the parameter table documentation for this dataset I chose a small set of values from the dataset that are likely to be of biggest interest.
 The variable in parentheses indicate it's name in the original table:

 <ul>